AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/asset-centric-data-api.md

 `string endIndex`
 The end index for the intervals

+[optional] string[] streams
+An optional parameter consisting of a comma-separated list of stream reference names that you are interested in.
+By default, all data calls return data for all stream references.

 ### Response
 The response includes a status code and a response body.